Cookies for Breakfast? Yes you can when it's these healthy Paleo Breakfast Cookies.

 - For a lower-carb version: Either omit raisins or substitute either Homemade Chocolate Chips or chopped walnuts.

-- For AIP version: Use a gelatin egg instead of the flax egg, and use organic coconut butter instead of almond butter.
+- For AIP version: Use gelatin instead of the flax so that you are essentially making a gelatin egg instead of a flax egg.
+Also use organic coconut butter instead of almond butter.
 This also gives you a nut-free option.
 For homemade versions of either option, see Homemade Coconut Butter and Homemade Almond Butter.

 - You can use 1-2 scoops stevia extract powder.
 See How to Use Stevia.